 I lost my print-at-home ticket/my printer broke/I’m not sure if the online sale went through, and any other ticket questions:

-All questions about online ticket purchases should go to julia@drinkin.beer
+All questions about online ticket purchases should be sent to julia@drinkin.beer

 Do I have to purchase samples of beer?